Ioannis-Orkos/CheatSheets/README.md

 # GitGuide
 List of code in short to refresh memory.
-For faster use stick it on windows sticky-note .
+For faster access use windows sticky-note .